edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/status-constraints.md

 # Status Constraints

-To verify the Status constraints, again we need to get all the Primary states (i.e. the `AgreementStates`) in the contract, but then we apply a different set of tests based on the `status` of the AgreementState in question:
+To verify the Status constraints, all the Primary states (i.e. the `AgreementStates`) must be added to into the contract.
+You can then apply a different set of tests based on the `status` of the AgreementState in question:

 AgreementContract.kt: